-Anyone can become a Student Voice Member, and it only takes six hours a year!
+Anyone can become a Student Voice Member, and it only requires six

 How do I become a Student Voice Member?

 You can nominate yourself for an undergraduate or postgraduate place

 If you hold a representative role within RUSU (e.g. Senior Rep, SLR

 committee, Activity Group committee), you may be able to be appointed

 Once a term, we hold a Student Voice meeting, which is your chance to

 choose what RUSU should work on, find out what the Full-time Officers